-There are several Health Care programs available to assist veterans and retirees as they transition into the civilian workforce.
-These programs are designed to meet specific needs based on your duty status and transition circumstances.
-Some of these programs are long term, while others are temporary in nature and only provide coverage for up to 3 years.
+Several health care programs are available to help departing military service members keep insurance while transitioning into the civilian workforce.
+These programs are designed to meet specific needs based on duty status and transition circumstances.
+Some of these programs are long term, while others are temporary in nature and only provide coverage for up to three years.

-The Transitional Assistance Management Program offers transitional TRICARE coverage to certain separating active duty members and their eligible family members.
+The Transitional Assistance Management Program (TAMP) offers transitional Tricare coverage to certain separating active-duty members and their eligible family members.
 Care is available for only 180 days.

 The four categories for TAMP eligibility are:

-Check out the TRICARE TAMP Fact Sheet to learn more about enrollment in this program.
+Check out Tricare's TAMP web page to learn more about enrollment in this program.

 Continued Health Care Benefit Program (CHCBP)